MostafaMoradi7/TemplateHandler/docs/document.md

 ## Usage

-The Abrnoc Template Handler provides a RESTful API for managing categories and templates.
+The Template Handler provides a RESTful API for managing categories and templates.
 You can interact with the API using HTTP requests.
 Below, we provide screenshots and descriptions for each endpoint using Postman.

 ### Categories